ahmed14420/Healthcare-SQL-Analysis-Project.sql/README.md

 The dataset represents a healthcare system and is provided in:

-- `data.csv` → Contains the raw healthcare data
+- `healthcare_dataset.csv` → Contains the raw healthcare data
-- `schema.sql` → Contains the database structure (tables & relationships only)
+- `Healthcare SQL Analysis Project.sql.sql` → Contains the database structure (tables & relationships only)

 The system includes the following entities: